 The pH of the acid in your stomach ranges from 1.5-3.5.
 This helps your body breakdown proteins in the food you eat.
-Its pH is lower than any other part of your digestive system!
+Your stomach's pH is lower than any other part of your digestive system!

 Did You Know?